perkmandelc/sdl_examples/README.md

 ## 1. Windowing

-Open an opengl window, set the flags and display a colored screen.
+Open an OpenGL window, set the flags and display a colored screen.

 ## 2. Input and output